-Some Curly Girl Method advocates say that you should not colour your hair.
-And it’s true, hair colour – especially hair bleach – can damage your curls.
-But some people continue to colour their hair and experience great results.
+Some Curly Girl Method advocates say that you should not color your hair.
+And it’s true, hair color – especially hair bleach – can damage your curls.
+But some people continue to color their hair and experience great results.

 What Are the Best Curly Girl Method Products?

 Feeling overwhelmed?
 That’s okay!
 That’s how I felt too.
 If you’re not sure which Curly Girl Method approved products to start out with, these are my recommendations:

 This low-poo shampoo is a Curly Girl Method product because of its gentle formulation that cleanses hair without stripping it.
 It contains a mix of hydrating and strengthening ingredients that improve the health of your curls with every wash.

 I love this hair conditioner for curly hair!
 It contains moisturizing ingredients like aloe vera that hydrate and define curls without weighing them down.
 Plus, strengthening vegan micro-proteins promote healthy hair growth.